SajalKandpal/Calculator/README.md

 # Calculator
-# This is a Calculator using Java
+# GUI Calculator using Java
-# GUI